 This time last year I conducted a survey in the Expecting Rain (ER) Bob Dylan discussion forum about what participants felt were their 10 favourite Bob Dylan songs.

 Readers were asked to post their 10 favourite Dylan songs of all time and each song listed would receive 1 vote.
-It was also stipulated that readers ‘should vote according to what is your favourite song and not what you think are considered (by the larger community etc) to be his best’.
+It was also stipulated that readers ‘should vote according to their favourite song and not what they think are considered (by the larger community etc) to be his best’.

 58 submissions of 10 favourite songs were received with a total of 147 Bob Dylan songs voted.